 - Helping pedophiles who may be struggling with their attraction to children (pedophilia) before they reach the point of being at-risk to sexually abuse a child

-- Helping parents, caregivers, and others who work with children (teachers, babysitters, coaches, etc.) find proper ways of dealing with stress and significant life events that do not involve turning to children for support
+- Helping parents, caregivers, and others who work with children (teachers, babysitters, coaches, etc.) find proper ways of dealing with stress and significant life events that do not involve turning to children for support or crossing boundaries

 - Helping people who have thoughts about sexually abusing a child (but are not attracted to children) find the proper judgment-free help before they hurt a child